JimBer110/AdventOfCode/README.md

-# AdventOfCode2022
+# Advent of Code
-These are my solutions for AoC2022
+These are my solutions for advent of code